smarttdm/ebaas.github.io/_posts/2017-5-4-MetadataDrivenUserInterface.markdown

 ### Adding Custom Commands

-In addition to the standard commands and features mentioned above, you can add special actions as custom commands to the DataGrid.
+In addition to the standard commands and features mentioned above, you can add special actions as customized commands to the DataGrid.
 For example, open a customized form, write comments, manage related files or view the associated data records.
-You can also develop a UI module and invoke it from a custom command.
+You can also develop a UI module and invoke it from a customized command.

 You can add custom commands to a DataGrid using the SiteMapStudio tool.
 For example, you first create a custom command group for the “Issues” class in the data model “TDM” (See Fig. 6).